pism/pism/doc/sphinx/manual/initialization/bootstrapping.rst

 a principal example of this problem, these initial conditions include the temperature within the ice.
 Glaciological observations, specifically remote-sensed observations which cover a large fraction or all of an ice sheet, never include this temperature field in practice.

-Thus ice sheet modelling often does something like this to get "reasonable" initial fields within the ice:
+Ice sheet models often need to do something like this to get "reasonable" initial fields within the ice:

 #. start only with (potentially) observable quantities like surface elevation, ice
    thickness, ice surface temperature, surface mass balance, and geothermal flux,